WIZnet-ioNIC/WIZnet-PICO-C/examples/tftp/README.md

 7. Then, create a text file with the same name as the TFTP_SERVER_FILE_NAME set in the code in the configured path.

-![][link-configure_TFTP_Server]
+![][link-create_test_file]

 8. If the TFTP client example works normally on Raspberry Pi Pico, W5100S-EVB-Pico, W5500-EVB-Pico, W55RP20-EVB-Pico, W5100S-EVB-Pico2 or W5500-EVB-Pico2, You can view the network information, send a request to the TFTP server, and successfully read the file.

 ![][link-tftp_client_read_sucess]

+9. This is the server's execution screen when the connection is successfully established.

+![][link-run_TFTP_Server]

-9. If the file reading fails, the following screen will appear.
+10. If the file reading fails, the following screen will appear.

 ![][link-tftp_client_read_fail]

-10. This is a screenshot capturing the client's IP using Wireshark.
+11. This is a screenshot capturing the client's IP using Wireshark.

 ![][link-tftp_client_wireshark_result]